AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/detailed_walkthrough.rst.txt

 *****************

-To reduce memory requirements and build a dataset from a single, large volume, you can use the **cropping** tool to extract multiple smaller images from a large volume.
+To reduce memory requirements and build a dataset from a single, large volume, you can use the **cropping** tool to extract multiple smaller images from a large volume for training.

 Simply load your image and labels (by checking the "Crop labels simultaneously" option), and select the volume size you desire to use.